wood-b/academic-kickstart/content/home/about.md

 # Bio

-I am an [AS&T](http://ast.berkeley.edu) (applied physics) graduate student at UC Berkeley finishing my PhD in the spring of 2019.
-As a PhD student in [Kristin Persson’s Group](https://perssongroup.lbl.gov) (founders of the [Materials Project](https://materialsproject.org)), my research focused on the physics of conducting polymers with the end goal of enhanced materials design.
-Primarily, I used a combination of quantum chemistry and statistical mechanics to model and describe disordered polymers.
-Looking forward, I am interested in leveraging advances in statistics, mathematics, and computer science to develop models and algorithms for a variety of physical systems.
+I am a computational scientist with a focus on understanding molecular systems and communicating that knowledge as clearly as possible.
+Currently, I am a Machine Learning for Science Postdoctoral Fellow at [NERSC](https://www.nersc.gov), leveraging deep learning algorithms to aid in the discovery of catalysis materials in collaboration with [Zachary Ulissi](http://ulissigroup.cheme.cmu.edu).
+Before starting my postdoc, I finished my PhD in [Kristin Persson’s Group](https://perssongroup.lbl.gov), where my research focused on the physics of conducting polymers with the goal of enhanced materials design.
+Looking forward, the vision for my research is to combine high performance computing, machine learning, and domain expertise to tackle problems in the physical sciences.

+Outside of science I enjoy being in the ocean and going on road trips in my van.